SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/foundation_for_comp1010.md

 ## Activity 3.2

 Define a function that when passed an array, returns `true` if all items are positive, `false` otherwise.
-Return `true` if the array is empty (known as *vacuous truth*)
+Return `true` if the array is empty (a ceoncept known as *vacuous truth*)

 <details class="prereq" markdown="1"><summary>Solution</summary>
 The logic is to find a single violation (an item that is NOT positive), and return `false` immediately.
 If no violations (that is, AFTER the loop), return `true`.